How We Vet Senior Move Managers

 What our listing does not guarantee

-We are a directory and information resource, not a licensing board or referral agency.
-A listing on Senior Move Guide is not an endorsement or guarantee of service quality.
+We are a directory and information resource, not a licensing board.
+A listing or introduction from Senior Move Guide is not an endorsement or guarantee of service quality.
 Families should:

 How listings are added